 On travel and drop-off, the curriculum information references participation in a School Streets approach, with the street closest to school closed to most traffic at drop-off and pick-up times.
 For families who walk, cycle or scoot, this can materially change the daily experience.

 Oversubscription reality.
-Reception demand is higher than places in the data used for this profile.
+Reception demand is higher than places used for this profile.
 Families should plan for alternatives and keep an eye on local authority timelines.

 Nursery does not guarantee Reception.
 Even with a nursery place, parents still need to apply for Reception through Calderdale’s coordinated admissions process.
 This is easy to miss, and it matters.